 A good cache metric separates two questions:

-High proposal rate without high precision is a cheaper system that is wrong more often.
+High proposal rate without high precision is a cheaper system that's wrong more often.
+A raw cache hit rate can't distinguish those outcomes.

 1@dataclass(frozen=True)